-When we last shopped for a mattress, it meant hours and hours of research, mainly spent at local mattress stores, department stores like Macy’s, Sears, and others, and a lot of annoying sales people, attempting to convince themselves that yapping your ear off while you were trying to relax was a good strategy.
+When we last shopped for a mattress, it meant hours and hours of research, looking up things like this new best organic mattress, mainly spent at local mattress stores, department stores like Macy’s, Sears, and others, and a lot of annoying sales people, attempting to convince themselves that yapping your ear off while you were trying to relax was a good strategy.
 Seriously, people-please just be quiet, and let us lay there in peace.
 You’ll sell more beds.

 Alas, the bed we purchased-a lovely Stearns & Foster luxury firm from a ‘giant’ mattress retailer failed after less than two years.
 Fast forward to nearly a year and a half later, and we were finally approved for a warranty replacement-or so we thought.
 As it would turn out, big box mattress stores don’t like honoring competitor’s prices, and although we found the identical replacement at another store for $1,000 less, the retailer insisted we pay the additional costs if we wanted to buy from them.

 In the middle of this nightmare of squeaking mattress springs, indentations that sucked one into what felt like a hole to nowhere, and frustrating conversations about what bed we were going to end up with (their refund offer did not cover anything of equivalent value), Leesa Mattress reached out to us to offer a bed for review.

 Although the possibility of a new and better bed was alluring, my last experience with a Tempurpedic left us with one opinion of memory foam mattresses: you could not pay me enough to sleep on a Tempurpedic, or anything of similar make.